This article is part of a five-part series on race conditions. The complete series is:

 transaction to create or update something if there’s a transaction already open

 on the current connection.
-Because we catch the RecordNotUnique
+Because we catch the RecordNotUnique exception, and

 BEGIN; -- existing transaction started outside of Setting.set_value